Howard Kendall

 Howard Kendall (22 May 1946 – 17 October 2015) was an English footballer and manager.

 Kendall joined Preston North End as an apprentice and stayed with the club when he turned professional.
-He was a runner-up in the 1964 FA Cup with Preston, and at 17 years 345 days was the youngest player to play in a Wembley final.
-In 1967 he joined Everton, where he played in midfield with Alan Ball and Colin Harvey, the trio gaining the nickname "The Holy Trinity".
-With Everton, Kendall won the First Division title, the Charity Shield, and was again an FA Cup runner-up.
-He became Everton captain for three years before being sold to Birmingham City in 1974.
+He was a runner-up in the 1964 FA Cup with Preston, and at 17 years 345 days old was the youngest player to play in a Wembley final.
+In 1967, he joined Everton, where he played as a midfielder with Alan Ball and Colin Harvey, the trio gaining the nickname "The Holy Trinity".
+With Everton, Kendall won the First Division title, the Charity Shield and was again an FA Cup runner-up.
+He became Everton club captain for three years, before being sold to Birmingham City in 1974.
 Kendall joined Stoke City in 1977, where he became a player-coach and helped the club achieve promotion from the Second Division.

 Kendall's managerial career began as a player-manager with Blackburn Rovers in 1979.
 He returned to Everton in 1981, again as a player-manager, but retired from playing after four games.
-With Everton he won two Football League titles, an FA Cup, three Charity Shields, and the 1985 European Cup Winners' Cup, as well as a league runners-up place and reached two further FA Cup finals and a League Cup final.
-Frustrated by the ban from UEFA competitions imposed on English clubs, Kendall left to manage Spanish club Athletic Bilbao in 1987.
+With Everton, he won two Football League titles, an FA Cup, three Charity Shields, and the 1985 European Cup Winners' Cup, as well as a league runners-up place and reached two further FA Cup finals and a League Cup final.
+In 1987, Kendall left to manage Spanish club Athletic Bilbao.
 He was sacked in 1989, but quickly returned to management with Manchester City.
-After less than a year in Manchester he rejoined Everton but, after three middling seasons he resigned and spent a short time managing Greek side Xanthi.
-After a few months spent as manager of Notts County, Kendall joined Sheffield United, saving the club from relegation and then taking them to the 1997 play-off final.
-He returned to Everton for the third time as manager in August 1997, but left the club by mutual consent having only managed to avoid relegation on the final day of the season.
-His final managerial position was a four-month spell back in Greece, where he took charge of Ethnikos Piraeus and was sacked with the team at the bottom of the table.
-A member of the League Managers Association's "Hall of Fame", the English Football Hall of Fame, and listed as an "Everton Giant", Kendall remains the last English manager to win a UEFA competition with an English club.
+After less than a year in Manchester, he returned to Everton but, after three mid-table seasons, he resigned and spent a short time as manager of Greek side Xanthi.
+After a few months spent as manager of Notts County, Kendall joined Sheffield United, saving the club from relegation and taking them to the 1997 play-off final.
+He returned to Everton for the third time as manager in June 1997, but left the club by mutual consent a year later, having only managed to avoid relegation on the final day of the season.
+His final managerial position was a four-month position in Greece, where he took charge of Ethnikos Piraeus, but was sacked with the team last in the league.

+Kendall is a member of the League Managers Association's "Hall of Fame", the English Football Hall of Fame, and listed as an "Everton Giant."
+Kendall remains the last English manager to win a UEFA competition with an English club.